If you don't plan on working out yet, skip ahead to Measuring your gains.

-The workout plans below are designed to reduce the chances of hitting a plateau (when your muscles stop growing).
+The workout plans below are designed to help reduce the rate of hitting early plateaus (where your muscles stop growing).

 If your arms are already as muscular as these, you can skip exercise Plan A to start with the intermediate Plan B detailed momentarily.

-Otherwise, even if you’ve lifted before, start with exercise Plan A.
+Otherwise, even if you’ve lifted before, I suggest starting with exercise Plan A.

-For your first two months of working out, your inexperienced muscles will grow efficiently even with the lesser stimulus of starter Plan A. In other words, Plan A will produce the same results as the more intensive Plan B while requiring less effort and less time.
-This means you’re more likely to complete this program.
+For your first two months of working out, your inexperienced muscles will grow efficiently even with the lesser stimulus of starter Plan A. In other words, Plan A will start by producing the same results as the more intensive Plan B while requiring less effort and less time.

 Eventually Plan A will stop producing size gains for you.
-When you fail to measure size gains on your arms after a week of working out on Plan A, switch to Plan B. We'll talk about measurement in a bit.
+When you fail to measure size gains on your arms after a month of working out on Plan A, switch to Plan B. We'll talk about measurement in a bit.

-Gains on Plan A should stall around 8 weeks in if you're properly following all the advice in this handbook.
-If the stall occurs sooner than 6 weeks, and you haven’t worked out extensively in the past year, you may be prematurely plateauing and should refer to the overcoming plateaus section at the bottom of the cheat sheet.
+Specifically, gains on Plan A should stall around 8 weeks in if you're properly following all the advice in this handbook.
+If the stall occurs sooner than 6 weeks, and you're new building muscle, you may be prematurely plateauing and should refer to the overcoming plateaus section at the bottom of the cheatsheet.

 📝 Exercise form notes.